DevExpress/quill/docs/modules/table.md

 #### insertRow

-Adds a row above or below the current text cursor position.
+Adds a row above or below the cursor's position.
 The position of the row depends on the `offset` parameter value.

 **Methods**